Sustainability / Governance Corporate Compliance

 (2) The Daicel Group Code of Conduct and the Ethical Standards of Daicel Group

-(4) FY2024/3 corporate compliance group priority objectives
+(4) FY2025/3 corporate compliance group priority objectives

-(5) The compliance help line system
+(5) The Compliance Help Line system

 3. Senryu* Contest

-We encouraged our Daicel Group employees in Japan to submit their own senryu poem on compliance and then selected and awarded excellent examples for prizes from 447 submissions.
+We encouraged our Daicel Group employees in Japan to submit their own senryu poem on compliance and then selected and awarded excellent examples for prizes from 389 submissions.
 The contest provided employees with an outstanding opportunity to reflect on compliance.

 *Senryu is a humorous seventeen-syllable poem.